mesonbuild/meson/docs/markdown/Builtin-options.md

 These are set in the same way as universal options, either by `-Doption=value`, or by setting them inside `default_options` of [[project]] in your `meson.build`.
-However, they cannot be shown in the output of `meson --help` because they depend on both the current platform and the compiler that will be selected.
+However, they cannot be shown in the output of `meson setup --help` because they depend on both the current platform and the compiler that will be selected.
 The only way to see them is to setup a builddir and then run `meson configure` on it with no options.